SpaceX's latest launch and recovery attempt: We explain it all

 But SpaceX landed a secretive deal to use the ship for its fairing recovery efforts, and the vessel has been retrofitted with a claw-like structure that hoists up the net to form a giant catcher's mitt.

-Its name — since you're definitely curious — is a nod the ship's owner, Steven Miguez.
+Its name — since you're definitely curious — is a nod to the ship's owner, Steven Miguez.
 He's the patriarch of the Miguez family, and other ships they own follow a similar naming scheme.
 The offshore supply ship Mr. Blake, for example, is named for Blake Miguez, Steven's son, who is now the CEO of SeaTran.

 Other information about Mr. Steven's association with SpaceX is hard to come by.
 SeaTran signed a non-disclosure agreement about the deal.